 Unless you’ve worn velcro shoes, flip flops or slippers all your life, chances are you’ve learned how to tie a knot before.

-Tying your shoes is one thing but safely securing your load to a roof rack or bike is another thing altogether.
+Lacing your shoes is one one aspect but to tie down knots onto a roof rack or bike is another thing altogether.
 These knots need to be strong and safe and easy to remove.
 If not you may end up with your load spread across the road causing a dangerous situation.
 Or you may just spend the rest of the day trying to undo what you tied up!

 There are a large variety of knots out there, each with properties that make them suitable for different tasks.
 Here in this article we'll talk about some of the more specific knot types relating to securing cargo.